2021-22 Completing a FAFSA

 - What will your college grade level be when you begin the 2021-22 school year? (#29)

 - At the beginning of the 2021-22 school year, will you be working on a master's or doctorate program? (answer must be no)? (#47)

 - What is your parent’s state of legal residence? (#69)

 The IRS DRT can be used when initially completing the FAFSA online.
 If eligible to use the IRS DRT, the applicant should click Link To IRS to transfer tax return information from the IRS website into their FAFSA.
-All tax return data transferred will be masked on 2020-21 online FAFSA and output documents that are sent to the applicant.
+All tax return data transferred, including answers from schedule 1, will be masked on 2021-22 online FAFSA and output documents that are sent to the applicant.
 Applicants will no longer be able to change their IRS-related data in the FAFSA Correction process.
 If a correction to IRS-related data is needed, the Financial Aid Advisor (FAA) must make the changes via the FAA Access to CPS Online electronic process.